Dalimil/Find-and-Replace-Browser-Extension/README.md

 - `$0` or `$&` - Inserts the matched substring.

 These are commonly used to extend find & replace functionality in advanced text editors.
 Inspiratio also taken from Mozilla's spec on MDN website: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#Specifying_a_string_as_a_parameter

+#### Handling iframes
+TODO: explain recursive search for active element

+TODO: explain the concept of my Context object - performing all dom operations (in particular jQuery functions) with respect to a specific Window and Document objects (such as window.getActiveSelection, window.scroll etc.)

 ### Feedback & Iteration